Portugal during World War II: Azores

 Portugal managed to remain neutral despite extraordinary pressures from both sides.
 Both the Allies and the Axis sought to control the strategically located Azores islands during World War II.

-Salazar was especially worried about a possible German invasion through Spain and did not want to provoke Hitler; nor did he want to give Spain an excuse to take sides with the Axis and invade Portugal due to the strategic importance of the Canary Islands.
+Salazar was especially worried about a possible German invasion through Spain and did not want to provoke Hitler; nor did he want to give Spain an excuse to take sides with the Axis and invade Portugal.
 Both the United Kingdom and the United States devised several plans to set up air bases in the Azores regardless of Portugal's disapproval.
 The plans were never put into operation.

 In 1942 Lajes Field on the Azores was assigned the name Air Base No. 4 and the Portuguese government expanded the runway and sent troops and equipment to Lajes, including Gloster Gladiator fighters.
 Military activity in the Azores grew as the Gladiators' role progressed into flying cover for Allied convoys, reconnaissance missions and meteorological flights.